-Figure 6 provides the E-OBS pattern of the mean heat wave intensity for the time period 1980 - 2009 based on the cumulative heat measure.
-The grid cell based differences of the RCMs are also included.
+Figure 6 provides the E-OBS pattern of the mean heat wave intensity for the time period 1980-2009 based on the cumulative heat measure.
+The grid-cell-based differences between the E-OBS pattern and the RCMs are also included.
 The relevant scores are given in Table 5.